SteveShelnanMa/SteveShelnanMa.github.io/_pages/about.md

 ---

-I'm Xiaonan (rhymes with "shel-nan"), an economics PhD candidate at the University of Rochester.
+I'm Xiaonan (rhymes with "shel-nan").
+I'm a PhD candidate at the Economics department, University of Rochester.

 My research includes macroeconomics and labor economics.
 I'm also interested in network science and its application in economics.